Thursday, April 16, 2020

 FIVE CAME BACK.
 RKO Pictures, USA, 1939, b/w, 75 min.
 Directed by John Farrow.
 Written by Jerome Cady and Dalton Trumbo.
 Cinematography by Nicholas Musuraca.
 Music by Roy Webb.
 Starring Chester Morris, Lucille Ball, C. Aubrey Smith, Allen Jenkins, Elisabeth Risden, Kent Taylor, John Carradine, Patrick Knowles, Casey Johnson and Joseph Calleia.

-A small plane carrying twelve people crashes in the Amazon jungle with most of the occupants surviving.
-What follows is the typical kind of behavior we've come to expect when civilized people are suddenly faced with surviving in a hostile environment; there's resourcefulness and sacrifice of course but also extreme selfishness and rapacity.
+A small plane carrying twelve people crashes in the Amazon jungle with most of its occupants surviving.
+What follows is the typical kind of behavior we've come to expect when civilized people are suddenly faced with surviving in a hostile environment; there's resourcefulness and sacrifice but also extreme selfishness and rapacity.
 Five Came Back, based on a story by Richard Carroll, is primarily an adventure story, but it's also a valiant attempt by screenwriter Dalton Trumbo to create a serious backdrop for examining class distinctions and role-types during the Great Depression.
 Director John Farrow remade this programmer in 1956 as Back From Eternity, casting the great actor Rod Steiger as one of the principal characters, but I still prefer the original.

 * * * * * * * * * *